 How to Spot Fake GameCube Case Artwork: Insert Authentication

-• Real GameCube artwork is printed on smooth, semi-gloss paper.
+• They print real GameCube artwork on smooth, semi-gloss paper.
 Fakes usually feel thicker or rougher.

-• Fake inserts often have spine text or GameCube logos that are misaligned.
+• Fake inserts often display misaligned spine text or GameCube logos.

-• Real inserts reflect light evenly, while fakes look dull or have uneven gloss.
+• Real inserts reflect light evenly, while fakes appear dull or exhibit an uneven shine.

 The Table of Contents